Bira/octopus-carnival/_drafts/wir-neverwinter-gauntlgrym-02.md

 The heat arrived at a great adamantine pyramid known as the Burning Heart, which collected it and distributed it to the various forges and manufactories in the sector.
-This heat could melt through any metal or ally in short order, making it extremely easy to shape and ensuring the resulting products would carry a little of Maegera's power with them.
+This heat could melt through any metal in short order, making it extremely easy to shape and ensuring the resulting products would carry a little of Maegera's power with them.